marad/chi-compiler-kotlin/README.md

   else { fib(n - 1) + fib(n - 2) }
 }
 ```

+To learn about the language you can read the [docs].

 You can also explore the [examples][examples] folder.
 It contains some [Advent Of Code][aoc]
 2015 solutions [written in Chi][chi-aoc-solutions].